seb951/rmarkdown_workshop/README.md

 * DATE: March 5th, 2019, 1pm-5pm.
 * LOCATION: Stewart Biology (S3/4), McGill University
 * QUESTIONS: sebastien.renaut@umontreal.ca
-* REGISTRATION PRIORITY: Will be given to [QCBS](https://qcbs.ca/) members
+* REGISTRATION: Priority will be given to [QCBS](https://qcbs.ca/) members
 * PREREQUISITE: A laptop (if not, you will pair with someone that has one).
 A recent version of [R Studio](https://www.rstudio.com/).
 Basic knowledge of the R programming language

 ## In this workshop, we will
-* Learn the basic idea behind markdown and the R packages `rmarkdown` & `knitr`.
+* Learn the basic concepts behind R markdown and the R packages `rmarkdown` & `knitr`.
 * Create .html documents (webpages), containing text, executable R code, images, formulae, references, etc.
-* Create .pdf or .docx documents that can be submitted as manuscripts and reports or formatted to the requirements of a specific scientific journal.
+* Create .pdf or .docx documents that can be submitted as manuscripts, reports or formatted to the requirements of a specific scientific journal.
 * Create a dynamic R page (R package `shiny`)
 * Practice, hopefully learn some tricks and find out where to get more info about R markdown.